Friday, October 30, 2020

 Here’s what made it to my house: cinnamon bun, Australian battered potatoes (I read there’s no such thing, but we Americans will fall for this yummy shit), mac ‘n cheese egg rolls and a giant turkey leg.
 Deep-fried cookie dough stayed with my nephew.
 Also the very appreciative staff handed out gift-bags as I exited, which included a free t-shirt.

 That’s right.
-I said mac ‘n cheese egg rolls, and they unbelievably delicious.
+I said mac ‘n cheese egg rolls, and they are unbelievably delicious.
 The noodles and crispy wrapper are a perfect combination.
 My biggest mistake was grossly underrating how many I could eat.

 Monday, October 12, 2020